 Comprehensive Experience: In place of a senior seminar course, theology majors complete a senior project, culminating in a major research paper (20-30 pages long) in the senior year, either in conjunction with a course or as a 3-credit independent study.
-It will be read by three faculty (the project director and two secondary readers) and presented by the student in a public forum.
+It will be read by two faculty (the project director and a secondary reader) and presented by the student in a public forum.